-The Harvard Graduate School of Education includes a thriving, ever-changing landscape of organizations and initiatives built around principles of diversity, equity, inclusion, and belonging.
+The Harvard Graduate School of Education includes a thriving, ever-changing landscape of organizations and initiatives built around principles of diversity, equity, and inclusion.
 These groups and initiatives are energized by the work of students, alumni, faculty, staff, and all members of the HGSE community.

 Jump to: Students/Alumni | Faculty | Staff

 The Equity and Inclusion Fellows Program provides a range of learning and leadership opportunities for a diverse group of students who are invested in collaborating across differences to catalyze change.
 Fellows work proactively to drive diversity initiatives at HGSE and across Harvard.